 G) speech development.

-One of the main mechanisms of mental development of a child after three years of age
+One of the main mechanisms of a child’s mental development after three years of age is

 B) visual-figurative;